Proton-rich production of lanthanides: the $\nu i$ process: The Astrophysical Observables of the Lg process

 The peculiar abundance patterns of CEMP-$r$/$s$ stars are of particular interest.
 While their prominent carbon and $s$-process enhancements can be explained by mass transfer from an AGB companion in binary systems, the simultaneous presence of significant $r$-process enrichment remains inconsistent with this formation scenario.
 Theoretical frameworks commonly invoke combinations of $s$- and $r$-process nucleosynthesis \citep{2011MNRAS.418..284B, 2012MNRAS.422..849B, Gull+2018} or $i$ processes \citep{2016ApJ...831..171H, Hampel+2019, Choplin2022, 2024A_A...684A.206C} to explain these distinctive surface abundance patterns.
 Given that the $\nu i$ process exhibits similar nucleosynthetic pathways with the $i$ process, it may potentially serve as an astrophysical origin for CEMP-$r$/$s$ stars.
-To investigate this possibility, we have compiled literature-reported CEMP-$r$/$s$ stars and employed the methodology described by \citet{2024ApJ...976...68J} to fit their surface abundances using the $\nu i$ process.
+To investigate this possibility, we have compiled literature-reported CEMP-$r$/$s$ stars and employed the same methodology to fit their surface abundances using the $\nu i$ process.
 Furthermore, accounting for the characteristic lead enhancement observed in CEMP-$r$/$s$ stars, we incorporate additional contributions from low-metallicity AGB $s$-process nucleosynthesis in our analysis \citep{2010MNRAS.404.1529B}.
-The predicted abundance of element $X$ and the average fractional contribution from each nucleosynthetic process can be quantified through the following relations:
+The adopted AGB $s$-process models cover a mass range of $1.3-2 M_\odot$, metallicities from $[\mathrm{Fe}/\mathrm{H}] = -3.6$ to -1, and $^{13}$C-pocket efficiencies ranging from ST*2 to ST/150, where ST represents the standard $^{13}$C pocket \citep{1998ApJ...497..388G}.
+During the fitting procedure, we also account for the applicability of the AGB $s$-process models, ensuring that the selected AGB stellar models differ from the observed stellar metallicities by no more than 0.6 dex.
+Furthermore, we introduce combinations of the NSM $r$ process with the AGB $s$ process, as well as the $i$ process \citep{2024A_A...684A.206C}, to fit the surface abundances of the compiled CEMP-$r$/$s$ stars.
+The adopted AGB $i$-process models cover a mass range of $ 1.0\mbox{--}3.0 M_\odot$, metallicities from $[\mathrm{Fe}/\mathrm{H}]$ = -2.5 to -0.5, and overshoot parameters ($f_{top}$) spanning from 0.02 to 0.10.
+Given that the $i$ process alone can reproduce the observed enhancements in Ba, Eu, and Pb, no additional $s$-process component is included in the $i$-process fitting.
+The dilution factors in Equations~\ref{eqn:abundance} and ~\ref{eqn:fitting model} are determined by minimizing the differences between the observed and predicted abundances of elements with atomic numbers $Z \geq 38$.